Tom, Tom, the Piper's Son (film)

 Tom, Tom, the Piper's Son is a 1969 American experimental film made by Ken Jacobs.
 It was made by rephotographing a 1905 film of the same name, directed by G. W. "Billy" Bitzer and released by Biograph.
-The film was inducted into the National Film Registry in 2007.
+In 2007, the film was selected for preservation in the National Film Registry by the Library of Congress.
 Jacobs continued to revisit and rework the Biograph film, through film performances in the 1970s and 1980s and through the use of digital technologies in the 2000s.